What Is Irritable Bowel Syndrome (IBS)?

 - It will not cause other gastrointestinal diseases.

-Basically, IBS is a collection of symptoms that you have had for a long while, for at least 12 weeks in the previous 12 months.
+Basically, IBS is a collection of symptoms that has been ongoing for at least 6 months, and has occurred at least 3 times a month in the past 3 months.
 IBS always involves abdominal pain or discomfort.
 This pain must have two of these three characteristics to be diagnosed IBS:

 - Relieved with defecation